-The LI-7200RS model is the followup to the LI-7200, which is the enclosed analyzer that used technology from the original LI-7500.
-The LI-7200 began life with the intention of being a component of homemade eddy covariance system, but the built-in datalogging and networking capabilities enabled the instrument to grow into the core component of a stand-alone, full featured eddy covariance system.
+The LI-7500RS model is the followup to the LI-7500A, and the LI-7500 before that.
+Developed initially to be a component of homemade eddy covariance systems, the LI-7500 was the first open path gas analyzer to find widespread use in eddy covariance measurements.
+The LI-7500A brought datalogging, networking capabilities, and a number of improvements to the measurement, but most significantly, it grew into the core component of a stand-alone, full featured eddy covariance system.